Field Definitions

 NUMERIC_WITH_UNITS

-Extracts product codes or numbers with units, for example 16gb from strings and compares how many are same across both strings
+extracts product codes or numbers with units, for example 16gb from strings and compares how many are same across both strings

 string